 Political information about Clark accompanies biographies of Pierre Trudeau and Brian Mulroney.

-Not standard bibiographies.
+Not standard biographies.
 Rating based on biographic quality.

 Troyer, Warner (1980).
 200 days: Joe Clark in power: the anatomy of the rise and fall of the 21st government.